 Whatever you try to do in life that involves other people will almost certainly entail some kind of compromise.
 Fdinding a way forward that achieves the most important objective is something that applies to all of us no matter what we are trying to do:

-Whether you like Obama and his policies or not isn’t what’s important here.
+Whether you liked Obama and his policies or not isn’t what’s important here.
 To be broad minded and moving forward is what counts and it applies to all of us, regardless of beliefs, nationality and gender.
-What he said to young Americans of different political persuasions in Massachusetts illustrates the importance of striking a balance.
+What Obama said to young Americans of different political persuasions in Massachusetts illustrates the importance of striking a balance.
 The concessions Abraham Lincoln had to do is a great example of the importance of finding the best way forward.
 So devote three minutes to watching it.

 To stare yourself blind at what you want and disregard other people’s interests and perspectives simply doesn’t work.
 If you want to move forward, that is.
 Nobody knows everything and sometimes compromising between other people’s ideas and your own will turn out to be a blessing in disguise.

 To compromise isn’t being a coward or a pushover.
 It’s often the only way you can get something done.
 Are you willing to compromise in your life?
-Or are you adamant things be done your way?
+Or are you adamant things have to be done your way?
 Have you ever reluctantly agreed to do things in ways suggested by someone else and discovered it was better for both of you?
 How can you move forward and develop if you are not willing to take other people’s opinions into account?
 It would benefit the world if more people would follow in Lincoln’s footsteps and join the ranks of astute people who throughout history have prioritised and made concessions to secure the most important objective.